Why Do Flights Get Cancelled?

 Mechanical Issues

 Mechanical issues with aircraft are a significant reason why airlines cancel flights.
 These concerns might range from trivial to serious, necessitating the cancellation of a flight.
 Controlled cancellations occur when an airline detects a potential technical issue during routine inspections or maintenance, such as a power outage or engine malfunction.
 These proactive actions are being implemented to protect passenger safety.
 Sometimes, these cancellations are also triggered by external factors, like an air traffic control system failure or a cyberattack, highlighting the myriad of reasons flights get cancelled.
+In such instances, it’s essential to be aware of your rights to claim compensation for a canceled flight, ensuring that you’re not left to shoulder the inconvenience and cost alone.

 Technical Problems